Assistance programs Kern County and Bakersfield.

-Basic needs - Bakersfield and Kern County California low income families can receive goods such as free clothes, low cost furniture, and Christmas toys and gifts.
-Free clothing banks or low cost thrift stores are the main places to turn to for assistance.
+Free clothes, furniture, and school supplies stuff - Bakersfield and Kern County California low income families can receive goods such as free clothes, low cost furniture, school items or uniforms, and Christmas toys or gifts.
+Free clothing as well as furniture banks or low cost thrift stores are the main places to turn to for assistance.

 Saint Vincent de Paul of Kern County offers one time per year emergency assistance.
 Referrals from churches or government agencies are needed in some cases.
 May have gently used clothing, personal hygiene kits, food, and holiday assistance.

 Delano Community Connection Family Resource Center – Electric and utility bill assistance may be available for Southern California Edison/ Gas Customers.
 FEMA utility assistance maybe offered if someone has a disconnection.
 Any financial assistance offered for rent or electric bills depends on available funds.
 Other programs include food baskets, case management, referral services, clothing, and CPS is on site.

 The non-profit is a family resource center serving the low income families and children of Delano California.
 They also partner with public agencies and charities.
 Case managers coordinate services from public agencies and local providers.
 They also house special medical clinics and more.
-Dial (661) 721-5000
+Dial (661) 721-5000.

 Proteus, Inc. offers employment and training services for anybody meeting program requirements.
 Additional emergency services include food vouchers for seasonal farm workers.
 Incentive Program can receive up to $500 for successfully completing High School Diploma, ESL, or GED.
 1816 Cecil Avenue, Delano CA 93215, dial (661) 721-5800

 N.E.E.D.S.
 Center can help those with an economic crisis.
 The agency can offer clothing, food, gasoline, permanent shelter, prescriptions, and referrals to other non-profit agencies.
 While limited, utility and rental assistance may be offered for low income families when funds are available.